 However, eating excessively hot, cold, acidic, spicy, or sharp-edged meals can irritate esophageal cancer.
-To prevent Barrett’s Esophagus flare-up, GERD-causing foods, such as citrus fruits, should be avoided.
+GERD-causing foods like citrus fruits should be avoided to prevent Barrett’s esophagus flare-up.
 Tomatoes, spices, and cabbage.

 Meanwhile, if you’re worried that smoothies for gut health and weight loss are too boring, think again.
 There are plenty of creative recipes out there that will make your shake anything but dull!